<< Return to Articles index

 Probate Avoidance

-Virginia imposed a probate tax equal to a tenth of a percent of the value of the probate assets.
+Virginia imposes a probate tax equal to a tenth of a percent of the value of the probate assets.
 The local jurisdictions impose a probate tax equal to one-third of the state tax.
 The probate tax applies to estates of $15,000 or greater in value.

 The probate requirements can be avoided by using a revocable trust since assets held in the trust or directed to go to the trust by a beneficiary designation are not probate assets.